-The first step in legally changing your name after marriage is to make your new name official on all of your legal and personal documents.
-To do this, you’ll need a few certified copies of your marriage certificate and your old IDs (including passport, driver’s license and Social Security card).
+The first steps in legally changing your name after marriage involve making your married name official on all of your legal and personal documents.
+To complete the post-wedding name change, you’ll need a few certified copies of your marriage certificate (we recommend requesting at least three copies) and all of your old IDs (including passport, driver’s license and Social Security card).
 Once you have those documents together, you’re ready to start tackling the project of legally changing your name after marriage!

-Social Security Card
+Step 2: Update Your Social Security Card

-The first stop the journey of changing your name after marriage should be the Social Security Administration (SSA) office; in some states, the DMV and other offices will require you to show a Social Security card in your married name to move forward.
-Check this link for a step-by-step guide to correcting the name on your Social Security card; you’ll need your marriage certificate, ID, this form and possibly proof of citizenship (learn more here) to make the change.
+The first stop on the journey of how to change your name after marriage should be the Social Security Administration (SSA) office; in some states, the DMV and other offices will require you to show a Social Security card in your married name to move forward, which is why it's a great first step in the name change after marriage process.

 Next up: the DMV.
 Driver’s license name-change requirements vary from state to state, so Google “changing my name on my [state name] driver’s license” and you should find everything you need to know.
 Be sure to visit your state’s official DMV website (it will have a .gov address).
 You’ll need your marriage certificate and photo ID, along with an official form and possibly your Social Security card.

-Bank Cards and Credit Cards
+Step 5: Finally, Your Bank Cards and Credit Cards

-Changing your name with your bank or credit union could require an in-person visit, but you may be able to make the switch over the phone, too.
+Figuring out how to change after marriage with your bank or credit union could require an in-person visit, but you may be able to make the switch over the phone, too.
 Call your financial institution and let them know you’re newly married and have changed your name—they’ll help you figure things out from there.
 Remember to change your name on all of your accounts, including your credit cards.

 If you have a green card, visa or other immigration document that lists your pre-marriage name, you’ll need to change it before you can travel again after your honeymoon (always book your honeymoon using the name on your passport and immigration documents.
 You won’t officially be Mrs. or Mr. New Name until you’ve visited Social Security, the DMV and other offices on this list!)
 Google “changing my last name on [name of immigration document]” to find out the steps you need to take to update your documents.
 If you have an immigration lawyer, they can help you with this.

-This one’s pretty straightforward: Call your landlord!
+Changing your name after marriage for your lease is pretty straightforward: Call your landlord!
 They may want to see your marriage certificate and driver’s license, but they’ll let you know over the phone.

 You will likely need to show your marriage certificate and new Social Security card to update your loan documents; call your creditors and ask them exactly what to do, where to go and if you can change your name by mail or phone.